 Full throttle circuit-

 When the throttle valve is fully opened the maximum amount of air passes through the venturi and a higher rate of fuel supply is required.
-This is achieved utilizing the metering rod.
+This is achieved by means of the metering rod.
 When the accelerator pedal is depressed, the throttle valve is fully opened, and simultaneously the metering rod is lifted up in the jet providing a larger area for fuel supply.
 This maximum amount of air-fuel mixture is supplied for high speed.

 Acceleration pump circuit-